The Main Hot Tub Start-up Chemicals and How to Use Them

 1. Sanitizers

-Sanitizers are essential for maintaining a contaminant-free hot tub environment.
+Sanitizers are essential for maintaining a contaminant-free hot tub or environment.
 The most commonly used sanitizers are:

-You can use test strips to check chlorine levels and ensure that waste products called chloramines are not present in the water.
+You can test hot tub water using test strips or a digital hot tub tester to check chlorine levels and ensure that waste products called chloramines are not present in the water.

 Chlorine is a strong oxidizer that kills bacteria quickly but can be harsher on the skin.
 Bromine is gentler but doesn't kill bacteria as fast as chlorine.